 Unfortunately reheating them in the microwave won’t give you the crispness and instead they could be either soggy or the tortillas can turn a bit rubbery.

-Tips for the Best Baked Cheesy Beef Taquitos
+Tips for the Best Beef and Cheese Taquitos

 I recommend lean ground beef in the 90 percent range for your beef and cheese taquitos.
 I don’t like ultra lean ground beef as it seems so much drier to me so I go with something in the low 90 percent range.